 Another common antinutrient in grains are lectins.

 Lectins are an active compound in most inflammatory plant foods.
 Studies show that lectins increase inflammation associated with IBS and autoimmune conditions like rheumatoid arthritis.

 Some researchers identify lectins in grains as the link between agrarian grain-based diets and “disease of affluence,” AKA “diseases of civilization” mentioned above.

 This 2005 study cites lectins in cereal grains as the culprit behind leptin resistance.

 Leptin is a hormone that suppresses appetite and increases energy use by the body.
 When grain lectins inhibit leptin signaling you’re constantly hungry.
-In turn, you eat more despite having plenty of calories and stored body fat to break down.
-This chain reaction can contribute to diseases, including obesity, cardiovascular disease and diabetes.
+You eat more despite having plenty of calories and stored body fat to break down.
+This chain reaction can contribute to diseases, including obesity, cardiovascular disease, and diabetes.